tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 == Changelog ==

 = 1.1.1 =
-* Empty the default country code in white list of settings.
+* Fixed issue of default country code.
   When activating this plugin for the first time, get the country code from admin's IP address and set it into white list.
 * Add number of calls in cache of IP address.